NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 Step 1: Preparing Data
 ======================

-Ideally a SPICE archive for a mission should include a comprehensive set of kernels allowing a scientist to compute geometry for any of the mission instruments in regards to any of the mission targets at all applicable times during the mission.
+Ideally a SPICE kernel archive for a mission should include a comprehensive set of kernels allowing a scientist to compute geometry for any of the mission instruments in regards to any of the mission targets at all applicable times during the mission.

-To achieve this the data set would normally include all types of kernels needed to provide ephemerides (SPKs), orientation (PCK) and shape (PCK or DSK) of targets, trajectory (SPK) and orientation (CK) of the spacecraft, orientation (CK) and geometric parameters (IK) of the
+To achieve this the archive would normally include all types of kernels needed to provide ephemerides (SPKs), orientation (PCK) and shape (PCK or DSK) of targets, trajectory (SPK) and orientation (CK) of the spacecraft, orientation (CK) and geometric parameters (IK) of the